 All patients (gay or straight) using donor eggs, sperm and/or surrogacy participate in at least one reproductive counseling session.

-During these meetings, our counselors will explore psychosocial issues involved in donor recipiency and/or gestational surrogacy.
+During these meetings, IVF New England counselors will explore psychosocial issues involved in donor recipiency and/or gestational surrogacy.
 Special attention is paid to your unique circumstances and history as intended parents.
 The meeting is also an opportunity to address questions you may have about the treatment and challenges you may face throughout the process of family building.

 Meet Our Counseling Team

-Reproductive Science Center of New England includes two experienced counseling professionals on our clinical team.
-Our counselors are available to offer support, advice, and guidance through this potentially difficult process.
+IVF New England has two experienced counseling professionals on its clinical team.
+Our counselors are available to offer support, advice, and guidance through this potentially challenging process.